esphome/esphome-docs/components/text/index.rst

-Input Text Component
+Text Component
 ====================

 .. seo::
-    :description: Instructions for setting up input text components in ESPHome.
+    :description: Instructions for setting up text components in ESPHome.
     :image: folder-open.svg

-ESPHome has support for components to create an input text entity.
-An input text entity is like a sensor that can read a value from a device, but is useful when that value can be set by the user/frontend.
+ESPHome has support for components to create a text entity.
+A text entity is like a text sensor, but additionally may be set by the frontend via the API, and by the Web Server.

-.. _config-input_text:
+.. _config-text:

-Base Input Text Configuration
+Base Text Configuration
 -----------------------------

-All input texts in ESPHome have a name and an optional icon.
+All texts in ESPHome have a name and an optional icon.

 .. code-block:: yaml

-    # Example input text configuration
+    # Example text configuration
     name: Greeting

     # Optional variables: